Insights CLI

 .

-Next use the Insights CLI to validate all OPA policies
+Run the following command to validate all OPA policies in the specified directory:

 insights-cli validate opa --batch-directory <directory_path>